migreva/suspend.js/README.md

   };
 ```

-Or figure out what to do when the window is resized
+Or figure out what to do when the window stops being resized

 ```
 var responsive_wait = new Suspend();